Released: 20th March 2000

 Marit Larsen and Marion Raven had been plugging away for several years before their worldwide launch.
 Known initially as Marit & Marion (well, it does what it says on the tin), the duo had cut their teeth on a critically-acclaimed children’s album in Norway, before starting to write their own material.
 Marit & Marion were soon signed to Atlantic Records and – with impressive disregard for copyright law – decided to re-brand as M&M. Fortunately, someone had the good sense to point out the potential issues with this and a subtle change was made.
 Finally, M2M were good to go.
 And the platform for their launch came from a rather unexpected place.

 Don’t Say You Love Me was drafted onto the soundtrack of Pokémon: The First Movie.
 Video games had, of course, permeated popular culture before, but this was undoubtedly the first time in a while that it had been attempted on such a broad scale.
 The quality and worth of the movie itself probably depends on how old you were and whether you were into Pokémon when it was released.
 It’s essentially an extended episode of the anime TV series, plus a short – starring Pikachu, of course – tagged onto the start.
-Critics may have labelled the movie as a cash-in, but we’re fairly sure that even the majority of the game’s fanbase recognised it for what it was.
+Critics may have labelled the movie as a cash-in, but the majority of the game’s fanbase recognised it for what it was.
 That didn’t make seeing those characters on the big screen – and soaking up the sheer amount of merchandising deals that were struck – anything less than entirely magical.

 The track perfectly showcases M2M’s key strengths.
 Lyrically, the duo write in such a matter-of-fact way that it’s impossible not to like them: “The next thing I know we’re down at the cinema, we’re sitting there, you start kissing me, what’s that about?”
 It’s a refreshing spin on the trope of the teen female pop star as doe-eyed and passive, and immediately creates a persona around Marit and Marion.
 They have an attitude, sure, but it’s one of independence, rather than being outwardly bratty or precocious.
 And just in case you’re worried that their gambit feels a little risqué for an animated movie about Japanese fighting monsters, the lyrics were amended slightly for the soundtrack: “We’re sitting there, you said you love me, what’s that about?”.
 It actually makes a bit more sense in the context of the song – and raises fewer issues around consent – although the original line flows better.